Temporary Work Permit

 On this Page

-Procedures for obtaining temporary work permits for those who are not Canadian citizens or permanent residents are described below and here.
+Procedures for obtaining temporary work permits for those who are not Canadian citizens or permanent residents are described below and in the Deans and Chairs Guide.
 Once a new staff member has arrived at McGill on a temporary work permit, procedures to obtain permanent residency should be initiated without delay.
 (See French language requirements.)

 |Regular Procedures (non-NAFTA)||